On August 8 and 9 were the capstone events that brought us to Zanzibar – the wedding celebrations for Sam and Nafisa.

 Late into the dancing came Hava Nagila – perhaps a first for Zanzibar, and certainly it was a first when Sam and Nafisa were sat down on chairs and hoisted into the air while they danced.
 Throughout the wedding parties, the bride and groom were doing their best to combine their respective traditions – as Sam has told his students, he is a Christian Jewish Muslim.
 The parents on both sides had indicated in advance their willingness (although, in some cases not necessarily enthusiasm), but this did not get through to the chair hoisters; maybe in DC....

-A few guests were leaving by 11 PM, when we had arranged to set up a Skype call to my father, whose birthday was today and who was gathered with other family members who had not made the trip to Zanzibar.
-It took Sam and Nafisa quite some time to make it over as the said goodby to departing guests, but they too were able to participate, but speaking individually to wish Hal a happy birthday, then joining in a rousing chorus of Happy Birthday.
+A few guests were leaving by 11 PM, when we had arranged to set up a Skype call to my father, whose 90th birthday was today and who was gathered with other family members who had not made the trip to Zanzibar.
+It took Sam and Nafisa quite some time to make it over as they said goodby to departing guests, but they too were able to participate, but speaking individually to wish Hal a happy birthday, then joining in a rousing chorus of Happy Birthday.

 Most of the guests had departed by the time the skypers returned to the dance floor, but the wedding party continued to dance enthusiastically, pulling even the laggards out into the dancing, until the DJ shut down shortly after the midnight deadline.